 How to Get Married in Colorado

 Colorado is a self-solemnizing state, which means you can marry your partner without an officiant.
 Aka.. your elopement ceremony can be as intimate as you like because you can sign your own marriage license and be legally married!
 You can have a friend officiate without that person being ordained by any service, since you’ll be signing your own marriage license anyway.
 My husband and I did this when we got married, and we loved it!
 Also, we signed literally on our friend’s backs since we didn’t have a table.
 Thanks, guys!

 While some areas of Colorado require permits for elopements and other small gatherings & events, others are more flexible.
 However, ALL areas of Colorado should be treated with Leave No Trace principles.
 That means no confetti or rice (leaf toss is a great alternative!) no littering, and to leave the land as you found it.
 Many areas that do require a permit need advance notice, so it’s best to plan your elopement 30 days to 6 months in advance, depending on the location you’ve selected and it’s rules – which are all different.
 The Great Sand Dunes, Black Canyon of the Gunnison, The Maroon Bells, and RMNP are some of the more popular areas that require a permit, but many others do as well, and it is harder to find out what permit is needed!
 These permits vary in cost from free to $300, which is still a whole lot cheaper than an entire wedding venue!
-I can help you find and apply for the right permit based on your location needs 🙂
+I will help you find and apply for the right permit based on your location needs 🙂